getreu/tp-note/docs/source/tpnote--manpage.md

 However, two of them have a special role: _prepend header to text file_ and _synchronize filename_:

-* _Prepend header to text file_ (new feature in Tp-Note v1.16.0): When Tp-Note
-  opens a regular text file without a YAML header, a new header is prepended automatically.
+* _Prepend header to text file_: When Tp-Note opens a regular text file without a YAML header, a new header is prepended automatically.
 It's data originates mainly form the filename of the text file.
-The templates applied in this use case are:
-  '`tmpl.from_text_file_content`' and '`tmpl.from_text_file_filename`'.
+The templates applied in this use case are: '`tmpl.from_text_file_content`' and '`tmpl.from_text_file_filename`'.

 * _Synchronize filename_: This function mode is invoked when [Tp-Note] opens an existing note file, after it's YAML header is evaluated.
-The extracted header information is then applied to the '`tmpl.sync_filename`' template and the resulting filename is compared with the actual filename on disk.
+The extracted header information is then applied to the '`tmpl.sync_filename`' template and the resulting filename is compared to the actual filename on disk.
 If they differ, [Tp-Note] renames the note file.
 Note, the '`tmpl.sync_filename`' template operates on its own without a corresponding content template.